This website publishes administrative rules on their effective dates, as designated by the adopting state agencies, colleges, and

 child support payments.
 (D) Electronic payment of compensation

 and benefits.
-(1) Pursuant to section
+(1) For any compensation paid directly to

 of compensation or payments paid directly to a benefit recipient that are